 Cutting Techniques

-The EXTRACTOR Rescue Blade™ is manufactured using new vacuum-brazed diamond technology.
-Available sizes 12”, 14” or 16”diameters .125 steel core with tap out arbor.
-Fits 20mm or 1 inch arbor.
-Also sizes 4”, 4.5”, 7” and 10” diameters for angle grinders.
-All new in 2013: 2” and 3” EXTRACTOR Blades for die grinders.
-These blades all have a variable arbor that fit nearly every brand tool.
+The EXTRACTOR Rescue Blade™, is manufactured using new vacuum-brazed diamond technology.
+Available sizes are 12”, 14”, or 16” diameters .125 steel core with tap out arbor that fits 20mm or 1 inch arbor.
+Also, sizes 4”, 4.5”, 7” and 10” diameters for angle grinders.
+The 2” and 3” EXTRACTOR Rescue Blades are used on electric and air cut-off tools.
+These blades all have a variable arbor that fits nearly every brand tool.

-The EXTRACTOR Rescue Blade™ cuts these materials extremely fast: auto bodies, steel guard rails up to 5/8”, stainless steel, ductile iron pipe, reinforced concrete with rebar, cinderblock, hard brick, roof materials, plywood & 2”x 4s, roofing tile, floor tile, hurricane glass, security glass and fiberglass, PVC, aluminum, copper, brass and much more.
+The EXTRACTOR Rescue Blade™ cuts the following extremely fast: auto bodies, steel guard rails up to 5/8”, stainless steel, ductile iron pipe, reinforced concrete with rebar, cinderblock, hard brick, roof materials, plywood & 2”x 4s, roofing tile, floor tile, hurricane glass, bulletproof glass, fiberglass, PVC, aluminum, copper, brass and much more.

-We suggest first-time users watch the videos on our website to see The EXTRACTOR Rescue Blade in action.
-And we highly recommend training officers review these simple tips with every person that’s going to be using this blade.
+It’s highly recommend training officers review these simple tips with every person that’s going to use the EXTRACTOR Rescue Blade.
 Doing so will ensure your team gets the very best blade performance and longest blade life.
+It’s also advisable for first-time users to watch the videos on our website to see The EXTRACTOR Rescue Blade in action.

 • Spin the blade in the direction of the arrow on it.